 “First comes the community, second comes the planner”

 Eva de Klerk is known as the initiator of the redevelopment of the gigantic shipbuilding yard NDSM in the north of Amsterdam, separated from the rest of the city by the waters of Het IJ.
-She is also known as a leading advocate of the City as a Framework method.
+She is also known as a leading advocate of The City as a Shell method.
 Eva is a frequently asked speaker in The Netherlands and abroad on the topic of sustainable bottom-up urban development.
 Eva is currently the chairman of The Guild of Industrial Buildings upon Het IJ, that represents the interests of 24 industrial and monumental artist’s buildings in Amsterdam.

 The NDSM wharf in Amsterdam is the largest creative and self-sufficient artist’s workspace ever.
 A city was built in and around a giant warehouse on an old shipbuilding yard.
 The New York Times called the NDSM yard one of the coolest places in the world.